Joined: Fri Mar 25, 2011 5:16 pm

 - Click on the button marked "Code"

 - Code tags will be inserted before and after the cursor.

 - No line numbers in code.

 - Line numbers will not compile.
 Anyone trying your code must remove them first, which is time consuming.
-They may not bother talking the time to do this.
-If your copying code from another web site, most site's have several ways to get the code without line numbers.
+They may not bother taking the time to do this.
+If you are copying code from another web site, most sites have several ways to get the code without line numbers.
 Either a button to show or hide line numbers, a button marked "raw" which will give the code without line numbers or a button which will copy the code to your clipboard without line numbers.
-If these features are not available, you must edit out the line numbers your self before posting the code here.
+If these features are not available, you must edit out the line numbers yourself before posting the code here.

 - Do not use IM, SMS, (instant messaging, Short Message Service).
 For example: AFAIKAs (Far As I Know), Altho (Although).

 - Do not shout at someone unless responding with praise or enthusiasm.

 - "Shouting" is when you use exclamation marks in your post.
 This is the equivalent of shouting at someone in person.
 It's considered rude and aggressive behaviour.
 It is subject to removal by an administrator.
 You may also receive a warning or be banned from the site in extreme and repeated instances.